Miami Valley Community Action Partnership assistance programs.

 Other assistance for veterans is utility bill payment assistance and weatherization services.
 V.E.T.S. has also partnered with many other local and state of Ohio organizations to assist veterans to become self-sufficient.
 For more information or to enroll, call (937) 341-5000.

 Staff and volunteers also provide the Income Tax Preparation services include the VITA program that offers free tax help to low- to moderate-income individuals and seniors to prepare their own tax returns.
 Tax assistance is also offered at the Ohio Benefit Bank to eligible residents to help claim federal government tax credits such as the Earned Income Tax.
+Find a free tax preparer near you.

-Locations of Community Action Partnership of the Greater Dayton
+Locations of Miami Valley Community Action Partnership

-Supports for Low-Income Families (SELF), Butler County , 1790 S. Erie Hwy.,, Suite A-C , Hamilton, OH 45011, (513) 868-9300
+Supports for Low-Income Families (SELF), Butler County , 1790 S. Erie Hwy., Suite A-C , Hamilton, OH 45011, (513) 868-9300

 Community Action Partnership, Darke County, 1469 Sweitzer Street, Greenville, OH 45331, (937) 548-8143 or (937) 459-5476